 These two solutions are never mixed easily by someone.
 But if some surface gets bleached and again after bleaching you scrub it with rubbing alcohol, It becomes dangerous.

-Sodium hypochlorite reacts with isopropyl alcohol to form hydrochloric acid, chloroacetone, and most harmful chloroform.
+Sodium hypochlorite reacts with isopropyl alcohol to form hydrochloric acid, chloroacetone, and the most harmful chloroform.

-These highly Vapours causes extreme irritation in your eyes and can be absorbed by your body through your skin.
+These high Vapours cause extreme irritation in your eyes and can be absorbed by your body through your skin.
 This can cause severe damage on and inside your skin.

 This kind of small mixing can affect huge in a closed room.
 The same Reaction can happen with party alcohol, so be aware while handling party stuff.

 These two cleaning solutions, when getting in contact together, will produce chlorine gas.

 For your kind information, Chlorine gas at a very minute level can cause Coughing, breathing problems, and the burning of the eyes.

 Baking soda is also used for cleaning purposes, which is basic in nature.
 While Vinegar is acidic in pH.
 On Reaction between these two household cleaning products, we get mostly water and sometimes Sodium Acetate as a product.